fggreeff/kafka-essentials/README.md

 - ConsumerDemoAssignSeek -  consumer.
 This doesn't use a groupid or subscribe to a topic.
 This is used to replay data or fetch a specific message

 #### kafka-producer-twitter
-- TwitterProducer - Produce tweets
+- TwitterProducer - Produce tweets to a topic

+#### kafka-consumer-elasticsearch
+- TwitterProducer - Consume tweets from a topic and put on elastic search (setup in bonsai required).
+Consumer processing is idempotent, optimised for batching whilst committing offsets manually

 ### Producer